Shephall

-Shephall (SHEP-all) is a neighbourhood of the new town of Stevenage in Hertfordshire.
+Shephall (SHEP-all) is a neighbourhood of the town of Stevenage in Hertfordshire, England.
 It was formerly a separate village and parish, being absorbed into Stevenage in 1953.

 Name

 Spellings of Shephall have included: Scepa-halh (before 1066); Escepehale (in the Domesday Book of 1086); Sepehale (in the St Albans Abbey rolls for 1077–93); Sepehalle, Scephale and Shephale (11th and 12th centuries); Schephale, Shepehale and Chepehale (15th century); and Shepehalle and Shepholde (16th century).
 It was often called Sheephall in the 19th century.
 The English Place-Names Society translates the name as "a corner of land where sheep are pastured".
 The meaning "ash-tree slope" has also been supported, but evidence from the nearby Fairlands, which has origins in the Scandinavian word faar, meaning "sheep", makes it more likely that "Shephall" does mean "a sheep pasture".